SPEAR: A Unified SSL Framework for Learning Speech and Audio Representations

 The student model is trained to predict the target tokens $\mZ$ from the contextualised representations $\mH$.
 The multi-codebook masked prediction loss is formulated as the sum of $N$ independent prediction losses, one for each codebook in the MVQ quantiser.
 Each of these losses is a cross-entropy objective calculated over all frames, with an adjustable weight $\alpha$ for masked and unmasked frames\footnote{The effect of $\alpha$ is investigated in Appendix~\ref{app: pre-training loss masked unmasked}}:

-where $\mathcal{L}_m^n$ and $\mathcal{L}_u^n$ are the loss on masked and unmasked frames for the $n$-th codebook, respectively. $p_n(z_{t,n} | \vh_t)$ is the predicted probability of the correct token $z_{t,n}$ at time $t$ for the $n$-th codebook, which is computed via a softmax function over the logits from a projection matrix $\mW_n$:
+where $\mathcal{L}_{n,m}$ and $\mathcal{L}_{n,u}$ are the loss on masked and unmasked frames for the $n$-th codebook, respectively. $p_n(z_{t,n} | \vh_t)$ is the predicted probability of the correct token $z_{t,n}$ at time $t$ for the $n$-th codebook, generated by $N$ independent linear prediction heads on top of the feature encoder.